Q1:

-Ans: Rihan can draw an infinite number of lines that pass through a single point.
+Ans: We can draw infinite number of lines passing though a single point, so Rihan can draw infinite many points through this point.

 Q2: Name the line segments in Fig. 2.4.
 Which of the five marked points are on exactly one of the line segments?
 Which are on two of the line segments?